How To Buy A Home If I Do Not Have The Down Payment

 How To Buy A Home If I Do Not Have The Down Payment: Case Scenario Why It Is So Difficult To Save For A Down Payment On A Home Purchase

-We will go over a simple case scenario how it is difficult to save money for a household who makes $100,000 per year.
-As mentioned in the earlier paragraph, $100,000 per year gross is $60,000 take home pay. $60,000 a year take home pay after taxes mean $5,000 per month.
+We will go over a simple case scenario of how it is difficult to save money for a household that makes $100,000 per year.
+As mentioned in the earlier paragraph, $100,000 per year gross is $60,000 take-home pay. $60,000 a year take-home pay after taxes mean $5,000 per month.
 Most households have two car payments.
 The average monthly car payment is $500 per month.

 How To Buy A Home If I Do Not Have The Down Payment: Is It Possible?